nagi49000/nginx-play/services/rootca/README.md

 One can then make a `curl` command to the running nginx server, using the CA certs for the root and intermediate.
 This is all wrapped up in a shell script `run-curl-command.sh`.

+# Revoking a certificate before the expiration date of the certificate

+If one wishes, the certificate from an issuer can be revoked before the expiration date of the certificate.
+An example of this is in `revoke-cert.sh`.